Why Self-Compassion Is Essential in Trauma Recovery

 2. Use the Body to Reconnect with Softness

 Somatic awareness can help us access self-compassion through the body.
-Aundi Kolber describes softness as listening to the wisdom held in the body—an act that can be especially powerful if you’ve been disconnected due to trauma.
+Aundi Kolber describes softness as listening to the wisdom held in the body.
+This can be especially powerful if you’ve been disconnected due to trauma.

-Place a hand on your chest or another area that feels neutral or comforting.
-No need to search for anything intense.
-Just begin where it feels okay.
+Place a hand on your chest or somewhere that feels neutral or soothing.

 Notice how your body feels right now.
-You don’t need to name or fix anything—just notice.
+No need to name or fix anything, just notice.

-If it feels supportive, repeat the words: “Soften, soothe, allow.”
+If it feels helpful, repeat softly: "Soften, soothe, settle."

-Even if all you feel is numbness or discomfort, your willingness to notice is an act of compassion.
-Over time, these moments add up and help rebuild trust with your body.
+Even if all you notice is numbness or discomfort, your willingness to show up is itself an act of compassion.
+Over time, these small moments help rebuild trust with your body.

-Many trauma survivors are socialised to care for others before themselves.
-If saying yes feels easier than setting a boundary, try building in a pause.
+Many trauma survivors are conditioned to put others first.
+If saying yes feels automatic, or saying no feels dangerous, try building in a pause before you respond.

 "Let me think about it and get back to you."